Asma Khan

-Asma Khan (born July 1969) is an Indian-born British chef, restaurateur, and cookbook author.
-She owns Darjeeling Express restaurant in London's Covent Garden and was profiled on the sixth season of the documentary series Chef's Table.
-In June 2019 Business Insider named her number 1 on their list of "100 Coolest People in Food and Drink".
+Asma Khan (born July 1969) is an Indian-born British restaurateur and cookbook author.
+She owns Darjeeling Express restaurant in London's Soho and was profiled on the sixth season of the documentary series Chef's Table.

+In 2019 Business Insider named Khan number 1 on their list of "100 Coolest People in Food and Drink".
+In 2022 the World Food Programme named her a chef advocate and in 2024 Time named her one of the year's 100 most influential people.

 Early life and education

 Khan was born in July 1969 and grew up in Calcutta.
 She has an older sister and a younger brother.
 Her family lamented the birth of a second daughter instead of the desired son.
 According to Khan "there is a deafening silence" in India about the disappointment a family feels at having a second daughter.
 She has said that she and her siblings were treated equally by her parents, and that she and her mother "made peace while I was still very young."
 Her father is Rajput from western Uttar Pradesh.
 Her mother is from West Bengal and had a catering business in the 1970s and 1980s.
 According to Khan, her father and grandfather worked to unionize laborers in India.
 Khan attended La Martiniere in Calcutta.

 Khan had an arranged marriage and immediately afterward moved with her husband to Cambridge in 1991.
 She had never learned to cook and missed the dishes she had grown up eating.
 She first started learning to cook from an aunt who lived in Cambridge.
 After her aunt died, Khan returned to India for a visit of a few months to continue lessons with her mother and the family's cook.
 She told Francis Lam that learning to cook from her mother helped their relationship.

 In 1996 her husband moved to SOAS University of London to teach, and Khan started studying law at King's College London.
 She graduated with a PhD in British Constitutional Law in 2012.